 Linda was born and raised in Houston, TX.
 She received her B.A. in Communication Disorders at the University of Houston and M.S. in Communication Disorders, Speech-Language Pathology from the University of TX at Dallas.
 Linda is a certified member of the American Speech-Language-Hearing Association and a Virginia licensed speech-language pathologist.
-Linda has completed her first level of PROMPT© training: PROMPT© Technique.
+Linda has completed her second level of PROMPT© training: Bridging PROMPT© Technique to Intervention.

 Prior to joining Children’s Speech and Language Services, Linda worked with students (pre-K to 8th) in public schools, in an outpatient hospital setting, and outpatient multidisciplinary facility.
 She utilizes a visual, tactile, and sensory approach in therapy and enjoys incorporating theme and literacy skills that can be functional in the child’s natural environment.